Positron11/Remarque/README.md

 # Remarqué

 Remarque is a tree-based note-taking language for GTKSourceView editors.
 Its usefulness lies more in its structure than any syntax highlighting, so a particularly zen user might consider this non-essential (and it is, really).
+Supported by GTKSourceView-compliant editors such as Gedit and Gnome Text Editor.

 ## Installation and Usage